OMNY: Predecessors

 Subway tokens had been used for fare payment in New York City since 1953.
 Starting in 1992, they were replaced by MetroCards made by Cubic Transportation Systems, which used magnetic stripes to encode the fare payment.
 By 2003, tokens had been completely phased out.
+The MetroCard, a magnetic stripe card, was first introduced in 1993 and was used to pay fares on MTA subways and buses, as well as on other networks such as the PATH train.

+In 1994 the MTA formed the MetroCard Company, a venture to explore development of a joint transit/financial services payment card.
+The technology and business relationships weren't ready, but the effort started to lay the foundation for thinking about fare systems as part of open-loop financial payment systems.

+In 2000, the Port Authority of New York and New Jersey sponsored a feasibility study for a contactless regional fare card, which was conducted by the Volpe National Transportation Systems Center of the U.S. Department of Transportation.
+In 2001, the Port Authority Board of Commissioners approved a new fare system for the Port Authority Trans Hudson, which was seen as a first step toward an integrated regional fare payment system.

-MasterCard and Citibank funded a trial of contactless payments, branded as PayPass.
+Mastercard and Citibank funded a trial of contactless payments, branded as PayPass.
 The trial was conducted at 25 subway stations, mostly on the IRT Lexington Avenue Line, (Note: The following subway stations participated in the 2006 trial: